Trump Signals Willingness To Declare National Emergency

-In a Twitter message posted Sunday, President Donald Trump signaled willingness to declare national emergency, the Washington Examiner reports.
+In a Twitter message posted Sunday, President Donald Trump signaled a willingness to declare a national emergency, the Washington Examiner reports.

 “President is on sound legal ground to declare a National Emergency.
 There have been 58 National Emergencies declared since the law was enacted in 1976, and 31 right now that are currently active, so this is hardly unprecedented,” President Trump tweeted, attributing the statement to California Republican Tom McClintock.

-By declaring national emergency Trump would bypass the United States Congress and start proceedings to build a wall on the U.S.-Mexico border.
+By declaring a national emergency, Trump would bypass the United States Congress and start proceedings to build a wall on the U.S.-Mexico border.

 Building a monumental, concrete wall on the Southern border in an alleged effort to curb illegal immigration and stop crime was one of Donald Trump’s key campaign promises.
 He is yet to deliver, however.